Society of the Friends of the People: Criticism

 Compared to radical groups of the time, the Society was quite moderate.
 In fact, they were so scared to be associated with the radical movements of the time that they rarely said anything specific at all.
 Instead of calling for drastic reform, they focused on listing grievances.
 As a result, their intentions seemed ambiguous.
 Francis himself stated that the Society delayed in making it clear what its intentions and feelings were about reform.

-Reform Act of 1832
+Reform Act 1832

-Forty years after the Society of the Friends of the People was formed, the Reform Act of 1832 helped establish the Parliamentary reform that the Society had called for.
-It removed representation from 56 rotten boroughs and lowered representation in areas with lower population from 2 to 1.
+Forty years after the Society of the Friends of the People was formed, the Reform Act 1832 helped establish the parliamentary reform that the Society had called for.
+It removed representation from 56 rotten boroughs and lowered representation in areas with lower population from two to one.
 It also created 67 new boroughs so areas with larger populations had representation in Parliament.
 It also allowed a wider range of men to vote by loosening the property and tax qualifications to the right to vote.